SvDvorak/svdvorak.github.io/cv.md

 ## Hi, I'm Andreas Wilcox
 <div class="split">
   <div class="intro_text">
     <p>I'm an enthusiast of all things tech and I love to do anything creative.
-I may be mainly focused on programming but I also make games, 3D models, 3D prints and I create things out of wood; essentially if I get to create something I take on most challenges.</p>
+I may be mainly focused on game programming but I also create 3D models, 3D prints, electronic projects, small websites; essentially if I get to create something I take on most challenges.</p>
     <p>I like to learn new things as well, understanding a new tool or a different way of thinking is something I find exciting.
 That often includes trying out new programming languages, frameworks or tools.</p>
     <p>And I would say that I am meticulous in whatever I do, I push for quality at all times.
 Though I know from experience that there is a balance you must find between making something great and getting it out the door.</p>
     <div class="contacts_text">
       <p><b>Mail</b>: {{ _author.email }}</p>
       <p><b>Github</b>: https://github.com/{{ _author.github }}</p>
+      <p><b>Itch</b>: https://{{ _author.itch }}.itch.io</p>
       <p><b>LinkedIn</b>: https://www.linkedin.com/in/{{ _author.linkedin }}</p>
       <p><b>Twitter</b>: https://twitter.com/{{ _author.twitter }}</p>
     </div>